julsgud/gggl/README.md

 # Generative Gestaltung in GLSL

 This collection of sketches is a port of [Generative Gestaltung](https://www.amazon.com/Generative-Design-Visualize-Program-JavaScript/dp/1616897589/ref=pd_lpo_14_t_0/139-7050311-6114905?_encoding=UTF8&pd_rd_i=1616897589&pd_rd_r=2ad6ac94-860d-4f98-978f-190521263a9b&pd_rd_w=oYe0w&pd_rd_wg=Np8bH&pf_rd_p=7b36d496-f366-4631-94d3-61b87b52511b&pf_rd_r=QZ4CXZ81D04M6GBN45CK&psc=1&refRID=QZ4CXZ81D04M6GBN45CK) to GL Shader Language using [p5.js](https://github.com/processing/p5.js) for easy shader loading.
+Not all sketches are "perfect" copies due to the different nature of approaching concepts in GLSL and JS.
+The most important concepts are there, some might just look/feel a bit different.
+If you have a different approach to any of the sketches, by all means submit a PR <3.

 ### What is Generative Gestaltung?